Niladri01/Logistic-Regression/README.md

 Shape of the dataset : (100, 3)

-The aim of this project and was to implement all the machinery, including gradient descent, cost function, and logistic regression, of the various learning algorithms without module like sklearn, to get a deeper understanding of the fundamentals.
+The aim of this project was to implement all the machinery, including gradient descent, cost function, and logistic regression, of the various learning algorithms without module like sklearn, to get a deeper understanding of the fundamentals.

 Tasks: